 We have very few choices except having shunts or drains placed in the spinal cord to relieve pain from pressure building up in the spinal cord.
 We live our lives as best we can while nerves get destroyed from the inside.
 Bobby Jones lived to be 70 years old; I am currently 79.
 My golf ended forty years ago, but I get a lot of enjoyment out of watching it on television.

-When the game first got started, it became a test of rules and a honor system.
-It has become a powerful tool for individuals to form and build precious character.
-It all comes down to choices you make the right choice or the wrong choice you become stronger or weaker in conscience.
+When the game first got started, it became a test of rules and an honor system.
+It has become a powerful tool for individuals to form and build special characters.
+It all comes down to choices you make the right choice, or the wrong choice you become stronger or weaker in conscience.

 Syringomyelia has resided in my spinal cord for about 50 years.
 The doctors say it was from an original spinal cord injury 55 years ago.
 Neurologist have found little evidence to show the disease is hereditary.